Sustainable Resource Development and Access – One Community Weekly Progress Update #646

 SOFTWARE PR REVIEW TEAM O-Z

 This week, the PR Review Team’s summary for team members with names starting from O–Z, covering their work on the Highest Good Network software, was managed by Jaiwanth Reddy Adavalli (Software Project Manager).
-The Highest Good Network software is a foundation for measuring our results of advancing sustainable resource development and access.
+The Highest Good Network software is a foundation for measuring our progress toward sustainable resource development and access.
 This week’s active members of this team were: Marneni Shashank (Software Engineer)Rishitha Chirumamilla (Software Engineer)Rohit Mamidi (Software Engineer)Shravya Kudlu (Software Development Engineer)Sohail Uddin Syed (Software Engineer)Siri Sudheeksha Vavila (Software Engineer)Sundar Machani (Software Engineer)Suparshwa Patil (Software Engineer), and Yiyun Tan (Software Engineer).
-They reviewed all the Highest Good Network PRs (Pull Requests) shared in this week’s update.
-Learn more about how the Highest Good Network measures advancing sustainable resource development and access by exploring the Highest Good Network open-source hub.
-The collage below shows a compilation of the work from this team.
+They reviewed all PRs shared in this update.
+Explore how the Highest Good Network supports sustainable resource development and access by visiting the project’s open source hub.
+A snapshot of their work is presented in the collage below.

 PR, Highest Good Network Software, Sustainable Resource Development and Access, One Community Weekly Progress Update 646, pull request, PR review, PR review team, software team, software development, Highest Good Network, Highest Good society, One Community, MERN Stack, software engineering, Use MongoDB, React.js, Node.js, Express.js, open source software